-DIET: Cranes feed on insects, grass seeds, invertebrates, reptiles and some small mammals.
+These omnivorous birds eat insects, grass seeds, invertebrates, reptiles, and some small mammals.

 These birds average 3.5 feet in height with a wingspan of six feet.
 They weigh roughly 15 pounds and have a lifespan of 20 to 25 years.